friends at santa monica statebeach park

 Visit the Aquarium

 Grab a bit of shade and play with the underwater locals under the Santa Monica Pier at Heal the Bay Aquarium.
 This all-ages aquarium features over 100 local marine animal and wildlife species.
-While you’re there, don’t forget to visit the touch tanks, with hermit crabs, sea urchins and cucumbers and check out the shark nursery.
+While you’re there, don’t forget to visit the touch tank’s hermit crabs, sea urchins and sea cucumbers and check out developing and newborn pups at the shark nursery.

 Retail therapy

 Santa Monica’s fashion scene has everything shoppers want: name brands, global couture and independent boutiques.
-Visit the quaint shops of Montana Avenue—Lucy, Splendid, Ruti, Citron—or head to Nordstrom’s glittering storefront at Santa Monica Place before hitting up the famous Third Street Promenade.
+Visit the quaint shops that line Montana Avenue or head to Nordstrom’s glittering storefront at Santa Monica Place before hitting up the famous Third Street Promenade.

 Boutiques in Santa Monica